Human rabies immunoglobulin.

 There is reassuring clinical experience regarding the lack of hepatitis A or parvovirus B19 transmission with immunoglobulins and it is also assumed that the antibody content makes an important contribution to the viral safety.

-It is strongly recommended that every time that Berirab P is administered to a patient, the name and batch number of the product are recorded in order to maintain a link between the patient and the batch of the product.
+It is strongly recommended that every time that Human Rabies Immunoglobulin (Berirab P) is administered to a patient, the name and batch number of the product are recorded in order to maintain a link between the patient and the batch of the product.

 Effects on ability to drive and use machines: No effects on the ability to drive and use machines have been observed.

-The safety of Berirab P for use in human pregnancy has not been established in controlled clinical trials.
+The safety of Human Rabies Immunoglobulin (Berirab P) for use in human pregnancy has not been established in controlled clinical trials.
 Long lasting clinical experience with immunoglobulins does indicate that no harmful effects on the course of pregnancy, on the foetus or the neonate are to be expected.

 In rare cases the following adverse reactions may occur: allergic reactions including fall in blood pressure, dyspnoea, cutaneous reactions, in isolated cases reaching as far as anaphylactic shock, even when the patient has shown no hypersensitivity to previous administration of immunoglobulins.